vraravam/natsumi-browser/README.md

 Natsumi Append adds a Customize Natsumi pane to the preferences page, so you can easily customize your installation of Natsumi graphically.
 No more figuring out which config does what.

+### 🖌️ Create your own custom look.
+#### Create your own themes that feel personal, not generated.

+Not happy with Natsumi's base themes?
+Take full control of Natsumi's theming engine and create your very own gradient, all without being forced to stick to a specific color palette.

 ### 🧘 Introducing Single Toolbar.
 #### Move everything to the sidebar for a cleaner look.
 ![](./images/single-toolbar.png)